Tamagawa Cycling Course Traffic Rules

 About the Installation of Signboards

-Photo: Installation of left-side traffic sign 1
+Photo: Installation of Keep Left Sign 1

-Photo: Installation of left-side traffic sign 2
+Photo: Installation of Keep Left Sign 2

-Installation of Road Surface Marking 'Pedestrian Priority'
+Regarding the Installation of the Road Surface Marking "Pedestrians First"

-The Tamagawa Cycling Course is pedestrian priority.
+The Tamagawa Cycling Course is Pedestrians First.

 Photo: Pedestrian Priority 1